🍽️ RESTAURANT INSURANCE SPECIALISTS

 The Situation

 Multi-unit fast-casual concept (single location of 11 in Texas), 2,100 sf, 52 seats, $14 average ticket, 19 staff, no alcohol service, chain at 145 locations nationwide.
-A slip-and-fall in the customer area during Houston's humidity-driven indoor-trade peak triggered a premises-liability claim.
-The triple-net lease assigned maintenance duty to the tenant; the operator assumed that allocation governed.
-Concurrent post-2025 Texas Supreme Court mixed-use ruling exposure surfaced on the retail-tenant common-area boundary.
+The operator brought us in to review their existing program across Texas locations.
+A slip-and-fall in the customer area during Houston's humidity-driven indoor-trade peak had triggered a premises-liability claim.
+The triple-net lease assigned maintenance duty to the tenant; the prior program's coverage structure assumed that lease allocation governed the liability exposure.
+The common-area boundary scope across the retail-corridor unit also surfaced as a coverage-gap question.

 What We Did

-We re-read the lease language and inspection-records protocol on video — comparative-fault allocation under Texas Property Code § 33.001, conspicuous-waiver compliance, common-area boundary scope post-mixed-use ruling.
-We rebuilt the premises-liability tower against Harris County moderate-to-elevated venue patterns and coordinated mixed-use coverage scope across the retail-corridor unit boundary.
+We re-read the lease language and inspection-records protocol on video — proportionate-responsibility allocation under the Texas Civil Practice and Remedies Code § 33.001, conspicuous-waiver compliance, common-area boundary scope.
+We rebuilt the premises-liability coverage against Harris County moderate-to-elevated venue patterns and coordinated coverage scope across the retail-corridor unit boundary.

 🎯 The Outcome

-Premises-liability settled at 22% above the original CGL tower under § 33.001 modified comparative-fault, even with the triple-net assignment in place.
-The mixed-use ruling exposure prompted a coverage scope rebuild across all 11 Texas units.
-Operator now carries enhanced premises-liability tower plus inspection-records discipline plus mixed-use coverage scope review on every Texas unit at next renewal.
+Premises-liability settled at 22% above the original primary coverage under § 33.001 proportionate-responsibility, even with the triple-net assignment in place.
+The common-area boundary exposure prompted a coverage scope rebuild across all 11 Texas units.
+Operator now carries enhanced premises-liability coverage plus inspection-records discipline plus common-area coverage scope review on every Texas unit at next renewal.

 Bobby Friel, Partner at Direct Insurance Services